IntentArchitect/Docs/articles/whats-new/2023/10/index.md

 - Intent.DomainEvents 4.1.2

-### Apple Silicon support

-macOS releases are now published as "universal" packages which will run code natively for both Intel and Apple Silicon based Macs.

-Available from:

-- Intent Architect 4.1.*

 ### CRUD Command/Query consumption convenience

 When API Controller parameters match with Command/Query fields, we've made consuming these endpoints easier.
 Now, you don't need to populate the fields on the Command/Query objects that are already populated via a Route parameter.